 Screencast-O-Matic comes in free and the paid plans.
-The free plan, as mentioned, provides limited recording features, and most of the editing options blocked.
-The Deluxe plan costs $1.65 per month and paid yearly.
+The free plan, as mentioned, provides limited recording features, and most of the editing options are blocked.
+The Deluxe plan costs $1.65 per month and is paid yearly.
 It gives you access to:

 - video editor

 - computer sound recording

 - importing narration and music